Our Commitment to Diversity

-- Riddell Williams was named one of "50 Best Law Firms for Women."
+- Riddell Williams was named one of "50 Best Law Firms for Women," in December 2012.
 Awarded for its family-friendly policies and business development initiatives designed to retain women lawyers and advance them into the leadership pipeline, Riddell Williams is honored to be among the 50 Best Law Firms for Women, as named by Working Mother & Flex-Time Lawyers.
 The Women Attorneys Group at Riddell Williams holds monthly meetings that encourage informal mentoring, and focus on topics ranging from practice development, marketing, and client service to the opportunities and challenges faced by professional women.
 Members of the group engage in a wide variety of civic, volunteer and pro bono activities.
 Together, these attorneys support community organizations through hands-on volunteer work, and in-kind and monetary donations.

 - 2012 Recipient: PSALA Achievements in Diversity Award.
 The Puget Sound Chapter of the Association of Legal Administrators (PSALA) honored Riddell Williams as one of two 2012 recipients of the Achievements in Diversity award.
 Each year the PSALA presents this award to a law firm within the Chapter's membership that has demonstrated exceptional achievements in diversity within the firm.